adlnet/xAPI-Spec/xAPI.md

 <a name="Appendix1B"/>
 ### Appendix B: cmi5 Example

-The following example from the cmi5 Community of Practice demonstrates Extensions, "category", etc.
+The following example illustrates a statement following the cmi5 Community of Practice.
+It demonstrates use of Extensions and "category" Context Activities.

 ```
 {